-Professor of Education in the Steinhardt School of Culture, Education, and Human Development at New York University
+Former Professor of Education at the Steinhardt School of Culture, Education, and Human Development at New York University

 Pro to the question "Should Teachers Get Tenure?"

 "Tenure should never prevent a school district from getting rid of bad teachers.
 Tenure has never been -- nor should it be -- a guarantee of a job for life...

 Ideally, tenure helps low-income schools to attract -- and retain -- good teachers....
 Students in districts with large minority populations are much more likely to be taught by new, inexperienced teachers who have only a bachelor's degree and are often not certified in the subjects they teach...